-Deleted: , usually to generate energy

-current technologies.
-Currently, the only way to generate zero emissions in energy production is by using non-fossil fuel sources, for example by employing renewable sources (wind, solar, etc.).
+10. Whenever fossil fuels are burnt, usually to generate energy, carbon emissions cannot be completely eliminated.
+Unlike other pollutants, CO2 cannot be "filtered" before being emitted into the atmosphere - at least not with current technologies.3 Currently, the only way to generate zero emissions in energy production is by using non-fossil fuel sources, for example by employing renewable sources (wind, solar, etc.).